rcowham/p4benchmark/README.md

 * create the files within the workspace (using script)
 * submit those files to the server (manually)

+RECOMMENDATION: Please use a different p4 user account to submit the files for your base setup.
+This makes it easy to reset your p4d repository by obliterating all changelists belonging to user `bruno` after a benchmark run.

-Note that it can take hours to perform these steps (though typically only done once).
+Note that it can take hours to perform these steps (the submitting of a large number of files - though typically only done once).

     usage: createfiles.py [-h] [-m MAX] [-l LEVELS [LEVELS ...]] [-s SIZE] [-d ROOTDIR] [-c] [-t] [-b]